emp-code/aem-client/README.md

 ---

-*Modern* and *Original* are web clients using the library.
+*Modern* and *Original* are web clients using the library, with the former being in more active development.
 As single-page web apps, each has three files: main.js, main.css, and index.html.

-*Original* is not currently maintained.

 *Local.sh* can be used to create a single-file standalone web app that can be run locally.